-For incorporated businesses with 1-20 employees, a Personal Health Services Plan is more cost effective than a traditional benefit plan.
+For incorporated businesses with 1-20 employees, a Health Services Account is more cost effective than a traditional benefit plan.

-A Private Health Services Plan allows you to expense all of your medical, health care and dental costs (for you and your employees) through your company.
+A Health Services Account allows you to expense all of your medical, health care and dental costs (for you and your employees) through your company.
 In 1988 CRA (Canada Revenue Agency) stated that if your medical and dental benefits are administered through a third party arms-length administrator, they can be 100% tax deductible to your company.
 These benefits are also tax free to your employees.
-This means with a PHSP you are able to have an approved third party insurer administer your benefits plan and you have the maximum tax savings possible.
+This means with an HSA you are able to have an approved third party insurer administer your benefits plan and you have the maximum tax savings possible.

 The key advantages to smaller businesses

 - Much more cost effective and practical for smaller businesses>